 PostgreSQL has become one of the most sought-after Database Management Systems due to the following eye-catching features:

-• Data Security: You can rest assured with several layers of data authentication and protection layers.
-It provides different authentications such as Lightweight Directory Access Protocol (LDAP), Generic Security Service Application Program Interface (GSSAPI), SCRAM-SHA-256, Security Support Provider Interface (SSPI), etc. It also provides a robust access control system along with column & row-level security.
+• Strong Security: Offers multiple authentication methods such as Lightweight Directory Access Protocol (LDAP), Generic Security Service Application Program Interface (GSSAPI), SCRAM-SHA-256, Security Support Provider Interface (SSPI), etc, and advanced access controls.

 Importing CSV files into a PostgreSQL database allows for seamless data integration from various sources, making the data more readily available and accessible for analysis, reporting, and other data-driven applications.
 PostgreSQL’s advanced features, such as data integrity constraints, transactions, and referential integrity, help ensure the consistency and reliability of the imported data.